-On options 3 & 4, omission, or loss, of ring retainer on the female half can result in accidental separation of the quick disconnect under high flow conditions.
-Under no condition should the disconnect be used without the ring retainer on the female half locking the end of the retainer ring and the screws, secured.
+Omission, or loss, of Ring Retainer (4A-4) or (5A-4) can result in accidental separation of the quick disconnect under high flow conditions.
+Under no condition should the disconnect be used without the Ring Retainer (4A-4) or (5A-4) locking the end of the Retainer Ring (4A-7) or (5A-7) and the Screws (4A-2) or (5A-2), secured.

-7.2 Deadman Air And Fuel Sense Connections
+7.2 Deadman Air and Fuel Sense Connections

-Note: To prevent damage to the housing (3-32) all ports on the 64800 hydrant coupler include straight threads that require adapters with O-Rings to seal.
+Please be advised to prevent damage to the housing (3-32) all ports on the 64900 hydrant coupler include straight threads that require adapters with O-rings to seal.
 NPT connections should be made to those adapters.

-Connect the deadman air hose to the 1⁄4" straight thread air reference port with the standard female NPT port adapters, option H port adapters or to the option F or J hose barbs.
+Connect the deadman air hose to the 1⁄2" straight thread air reference port with the standard female NPT port adapters, option H port adapters or to the option F or J hose barbs.
 Connect the fuel sense hose to the port marked Fuel in a like manner.
 If desired, where air operated hydrant valves are utilized, connect a hose to the side port on the coupler or to option R the 90° elbow to connect to the air pilot on the hydrant.